 6-4, Sophomore, PG, Penn State

-Blake’s comment: “I have him as a late-first-, second-round pick.
+Blake comment: "I have him as a late-first, second round pick.
 Most likely a second.
 I think he is an offensively gifted player, has size for the position, and can shoot extremely well from deep.
 His shooting form is a little weird, but he has been able to do it consistently.
-His shot selection can be questionable at times, and he likes to get his shot instead of involving his teammates.
-However, he can make that shot.
-His lateral quickness is questionable, he is not especially explosive, but I think he has NBA upside.”
+His shot selection can be questionable at times and he likes to get his shot instead of involving his teammates, however he can make that shot.
+His lateral quickness is questionable, he is not especially explosive but I think he has NBA upside."

 6-4, Sophomore, G

-DiVincenzo will always be known for his signature performance – scoring 31 points off the bench in Villanova’s 79-62 NCAA-title win over Michigan.
-He shot 10 for 15 from the field, including 5 for 7 from beyond the arc.
-This season, he averaged 13.4 points and shot 40.1 percent from three-point range.
+DiVincenzo will always be known for his signature performance – scoring 31 points off the bench in Villanova's 79-62 NCAA title win over Michigan.
+He shot 10 for 15 from the field, including 5 of 7 from beyond the arc.
+This season he averaged 13.4 points and shot 40.1 percent from three-point range.
 He is among the top athletes in the draft.
-At the NBA combine, he had the best standing vertical leap (34.5 inches) and tied for the best maximum vertical leap (42 inches).
-He is expected to be a first-round lock and might not last past the 21st pick.
+At the NBA combine, he had the best standing vertical leap (34.5 inches) and tied for the best maximum vertical lead (42 inches).
+He is now expected to be a first-round lock and may not last past the 21st pick.

-Blake’s comment: “There are a lot of intangibles we really like.
-He is a winner, he plays his role, he is a team player, he is a guy when you have his size, [and] his ability to play off the ball and on the ball, he can shoot it from deep, love the size, can play defense, but he has that green-light mentality without saying it is all about me and he does so with an inner passion that you sense when teammates and coaches are around him. … There are always questions and maybe minor things, playmaking to better defense, little things like that.
-From an athletic standpoint, there are too many good things to like.”
+Blake comment: "There are a lot of intangibles we really like.
+He is a winner, he plays his role, he is a team player, he is a guy when you have his size his ability to play off the ball and on the ball, he can shoot it from deep, love the size, can play defense, but he has that green light mentality without saying it is all about me and he does so with an inner passion that you sense when teammates and coaches are around him … There are always questions and maybe minor things, playmaking to better defense, little things like that.
+From an athletic standpoint there are too many good things to like."

 6-9, Freshman, PF

-He averaged 10.9 points and 8.0 rebounds and shot 43.3 percent for the national champions.
-At the NBA combine, he was measured with a 7-2 wingspan.
-In six NCAA tournament games, he averaged 11.5 points and 8.8 rebounds and shot 40 percent from three-point range.
+He averaged 10.9 points and 8.0 rebounds while shooting 43.3 percent for the national champions.
+At the NBA combine he was measured with a 7-2 wingspan.
+In six NCAA tournament games he averaged 11.5 points and 8.8 rebounds and shot 40 percent from three-point range.

-Blake’s comment: “He is going to be interesting.
+Blake comment: "He is going to be interesting.
 I think he competed extremely well at the combine and played well, played within himself.
 I am sort of impressed with his outside shooting and then I am scared to death.
 There is absolutely no arc on his distance shot, but you see he has the ability to shoot it.
-He is so aggressive in the paint, and then he can step out and spread the floor.
+He is so aggressive in the paint and then he can step out and spread the floor.
 He has lost weight and is doing the right things.
-He is a legitimate shooter and, with floor spacing in the front court, is really valuable.
-He is a late-first-, second-round [player].”
+He is a legitimate shooter and with floor spacing in the front-court, is really valuable.
+He is a late-first, second round (player)."

 6-4, Freshman, SG, Miami